 In order to enhance student success in the program, two pre-nursing courses are offered.
 Students are strongly encouraged to enroll in NUR 011: Basic Science Concepts for Nursing, prior to entering BIO 151: Human Anatomy and Physiology I, and NUR 021: Strategies for Success in Nursing prior to entering NUR 131/132.
-These nondegree courses are designed to equip students with skills needed to be successful in completing the nursing curriculum.
+These non-degree courses are designed to equip students with skills needed to be successful in completing the nursing curriculum.

 In order to progress in the clinical nursing sequence, students must achieve at least a "C" (2.0) grade in all required nursing courses and BIO 240 and maintain a cumulative GPA of 2.0.
-Nursing students must show satisfactory achievement of clinical objectives and a grade of 75 percent or better in theory in order to receive an overall course grade of "C." Students may not re-enroll in nursing courses without recommendation by the Course Re-enrollment Committee.
-Students who do not receive a favorable recommendation from the Course Re-Enrollment Committee will be dismissed from the program.
-After one year, students may petition the Committee for re-enrollment.
+Nursing students must show satisfactory achievement of clinical objectives, score 90% or better on the Drug Dosage Calculation exam by the third attempt and earn a grade of 75% or better in theory in order to receive an overall course grade of "C." Nursing courses may be repeated only once.
+After successful completion of all prerequisites, a maximum of two nursing courses many be repeated.
 A nursing student who earns less than a "C" (2.0) in Biology 240 (Microbiology) may not continue in the nursing sequence until the deficiency is made up.